Jumpaku/tz-offset-transitions/README.md

 ## Overview

-This repository provides information with respect to timezones based on the IANA TZ database.
+This repository provides information for timezones based on the IANA TZ database.
 The information is available in a JSON file located at `gen/tzot.json`.